 The application of blockchains to marketing is still in the early stages, however, it is clear that there is great potential for using them to help the promotion of products and services.
 There have been several projects that aim to allow website owners to monetise their site with advertising processes that utilise cryptocurrencies and novel reward systems based on user engagement and activity.
 The connection of advertising to crypto and blockchains will no doubt increase in prominence as the industry expands over the coming years.

-Blockchain based social networking solutions such as Steem
+Blockchain based social networking solutions such as Hive

-already allow content creators to publish text and multimedia, including advertising material, while being paid by the network for doing so.
-Steem also offers Smart Media Tokens (SMTs) and community features, which allow organisations to launch their own tokens and build highly engaged communities surrounding their own projects that reward their customers and supporters directly in novel ways.
+(Previously known as 'Steem') already allow content creators to publish text and multimedia, including advertising material, while being paid by the network for doing so.
+Hive also offers Smart Media Tokens (SMTs) and community features, which allow organisations to launch their own tokens and build highly engaged communities surrounding their own projects that reward their customers and supporters directly in novel ways.

 Beyond technologies that directly aid in marketing, there are also gains to be made in eCommerce through accepting cryptocurrency payment options.
 The low transaction costs and high security makes this an attractive alternative to traditional payment gateways and banking systems.